-This page features links for the smallholding groups, associations and societies that I have been able to find online.
-This was originally compiled as a basic online smallholder resource but the information can now also be found in Home Farmer magazine each month.
+This page lists the smallholder groups, associations and societies that I was able to find online.
+This was originally compiled as an online smallholding reference but the information can now also be found in Home Farmer magazine each month.

 - Central Scotland Smallholders Association

 The CSSA are a group of aspiring and existing smallholders who get together to share knowledge, experiences, and socialise.

 A Facebook group which can be used for advice as well as selling/swapping livestock and pets or for advertising your services related to smallholdings, farms and pets.
 This is a closed group so new users must first apply to join and be approved.